IHS EPQ (Year 8)

 What is the EPQ?

-Imagine, going for an interview for college, university or a job, when asked what experience have you had beyond the usual schooling a student gets and you respond with:
+Imagine, going for an interview for college, university or a job, when asked what experience you had beyond the usual schooling a student receives and you respond with:

-‘While in year 8 I studied charities and volunteering, looking at how they function and what they contribute to the world around us.
-I then organised and ran a fundraising event which developed a plethora of skills including organisation and communication before raising X pounds for a charity of my groups choosing.’
+‘In addition to hundreds of enrichment opportunities developing a range of employment and life skills like communication, problem solving and self-awareness, while in year 8, I studied charities and volunteering.
+I investigated how they function as well as what they contribute to the world around us.
+I then organised and ran a fundraising event which developed a plethora of skills including organisation, communication and decision making before raising £XXX for a charity of my groups choosing.’

 Or words to that effect!
 Sounds much more powerful than what the vast majority will say about their time in school!

-The Year 8 extended project is designed to develop characteristics that will benefit students once they leave IHS and progress into the world of work.
+The Year 8 extended project is designed to develop characteristics that will benefit students once they leave IHS as well as their time here.
+It provides skills that employers are informing us students are lacking when they look to progress into the world of work.
 We aim to develop students beyond the purely academic, giving students real world experiences and life expectations.
+What better way to develop this than through the work of Charities and Volunteering.

 This project will develop a number of skills and qualities that will make IHS students stand out from the crowd, provide them with transferable skills that will make them more employable and, give experiences that will remain with them for life.